crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 ![image-20240601101217235](assets/image-20240601101217235.png)

 Before you can complete the next steps, work with your CrewTimer regatta administrator to get the MobileID and MobilePIN.
 Also make sure that you have both **Finish** and **Finish2** setup.
-CrewTimer Connect works in the same way as any other timing station.
+CrewTimer Video Review works in the same way as any other timing station.
 But using the **Finish** and **Finish2** names provides some additional functionality for review in the [admin portal](https://admin.crewtimer.com/).

 If you are confident about your video setup, it's recommended that the video system is your primary (most accurate) source of timing.